 Enjoy your two days in Amsterdam!

 Planning a trip to Europe?
-If you liked this itinerary, you may also like the alternative and creative capitals of Berlin and Tbilisi.
-Check out our list of:
+If you liked this itinerary, you may also like the alternative and creative capitals of Berlin, Tbilisi, Helsinki or Budapest:

 - 10 alternative things to do in Berlin, Germany